-Prescription medication abuse is the use of a medication not prescribed to you, in a way other than prescribed, or to get high.
-When abused, prescription medications can be as dangerous as “street” drugs, with similar effects on the brain, including the possibility of addiction.
+The National Institute on Drug Abuse defines prescription medication misuse as ” taking a medication in a manner or dose other than prescribed; taking someone else’s prescription, even if for a legitimate medical complaint such as pain; or taking a medication to feel euphoria (i.e., to get high).
+When misused, prescription medications can be as dangerous as “street” drugs, with similar effects on the brain, including the possibility of addiction and overdose.

-Prescription medication abuse is illegal, even though most people who abuse prescription drugs get them from friends and family.
-According to results from the 2014 National Survey on Drug Use and Health, an estimated 2.1 million Americans used prescription medications non-medically for the first time within the past year.*
+Prescription medication misuse is illegal, even though most people who misuse prescription drugs get them from friends and family.
+According to results from the 2021 National Survey on Drug Use and Health, an estimated 14.3 million Americans reported “misusing any prescription psychotherapeutic drug in the past 12 months.” *

-If you think you may have a problem abusing prescription medications, we encourage you to take our brief assessment.
+If you think you may have a problem abusing prescription medications, we encourage you to take our brief assessment, above.
 This assessment is anonymous and is intended to provide insight to your own level of prescription medication use.
-Prescription Medication Abuse Assessment

 The following are all characteristics of those abusing prescription medications.
 However, some of these characteristics could also indicate other physical and emotional problems.
 Signs and symptoms of prescription medication abuse also depend on the particular medication a user is abusing.

 Opioid Painkillers – Drugs such as oxycodone (OxyContin) and those containing hydrocodone (Vicodin)

 Depressants – Sedatives and tranquilizers such as diazepam (Valium) and lorazepam (Ativan)

 Stimulants – Drugs that are used to treat attention-deficit/hyperactivity disorder (ADHD) and sleep disorders

 If you think someone is abusing prescription drugs, there is help available.
 Visit our Treatment Page to learn more about your options.

 Visit our Treatment page for more details on how to get into treatment and what options are available.